A - H

 In addition to his musical foundation, Meng has also developed professional skills in areas of software programming, multimedia and graphic design.
-For the last ten years, he has been experimenting with new techniques of programming the Internet, while developing Internet software utilizing Web 2.0 and relevant Rich Internet Application technologies.
-He has developed a powerful set of software tools that enhance experiences for musicians and higher education students and faculty.
+He has been experimenting with new techniques of computer programming, while developing Rich Internet Applications utilizing the latest Web technologies.
+He has developed several applications that enhance experiences for musicians and higher education students and faculty.

 Mr. Meng also works as a music technology specialist for Donald Tavel Arts and Technology Research Center.